 Fast forward 4 years after my mom passed.
 I met my future wife.
 That’s where life changed, I flipped the switch, Happiness took over.
 Don’t get me wrong I was still going through the grieving process, but the happiness out weighed the negative.
 Now I have my girlfriend, friends, a job and poker every so often.
 So even though I was content with being happy I had still sought the help I needed.
 I things I needed to learn to keep this happiness from fading.
 I was so nervous that it wouldn’t last.
 That I would screw it up cause I couldn’t deal with my mom not being around.
 The counseling I received helped me with all this.
 It took a long time to understand that all of what had happened 4 years before was all for a reason.
 2 years went by and it was time to leave the house I grew up in.
 It was hard to leave the house, but I knew that if I wanted to move forward it’s what had to be done.

-Just when I thought I was in acceptance that my mom was no longer here nerely 9 years later it starts all over again.
+Just when I thought I was in acceptance that my mom was no longer here nearly 9 years later it starts all over again.
 The plans never changed on the moving part and of course we were still getting married.
 So I had to deal with it.
 Just as I dealt with my mom passing.
 The next 2 months went by in a flash.
 We got married 6 weeks after my sister died- went on our honeymoon- packed up our apartment- and moved across country all in 3 weeks.
 Through all this I’m still trying to deal with the loss of my sister.

-We visited NC in April last year and absolutely fell in love with it.
+We visited NC in April 2016 and absolutely fell in love with it.
 This was the place we needed to be.
 So now the job search.
 I couldn’t find squat lol.
 Not even a call back.
 I finally got an interview with the company I was at in Arizona but they said no in NC.
 Now we are like ok maybe it wasn’t meant to be for us to live there.
 In December of last year, right before Christmas I landed an interview from a company I worked for for 7 years before.
 I got hired the same day as my interview.
 I wasn’t even going to apply for it, but I did cause I had nothing to lose.
 So we are moving.
 We had a month to pack and go.
 I finally was able to give my notice at the current job.
 It was what I was wanting to do since we left from our North Carolina visit.
 Imagine knowing you are going to quit a job to move but couldn’t until everything aligned.
 Crazy right?
 We are Crazy- but you have to be.
 You have to “break the rules” as my cousin who I mentioned above states in his featured blog post on positivelypositive.com.
 We prepared for months and decluttered the house.
 That’s how serious we were about getting out😉

 I would have missed out on a lot if I didn’t huh?
 Good Grievings is all of this.
 Yes it’s taking those memories of your loved ones with you.
 It’s also living your life through your loved ones.
-Reminiscing about them and their sayings or thier music.
+Reminiscing about them and their sayings or their music.
 Talking about them often even if it brings tears to your eyes.
 It’s ok!
 It’s all ok.
 You too can do what I did and continue to do.
 All you need to do is remember what I have been through and be open to what this world has in store for you.
 I wanted to share this awesome quote from a friend that I have know for years.
 It hits the nail on the head.
 It’s called a Beautiful gift.
 Thank you Renee 😀👍